When creating a theme in Thrive Theme Builder, you can customize the theme templates, using the Thrive Theme Builder

 Active Products Filters Widget

-If you add this widget, a list with your active products will be shown on the template.
+If you add this widget, a list of your active products will be shown on the template.
 For this widget, you can enter the "Edit Mode", to customize the items inside the widget, or you can set its title, from the left sidebar, by modifying the default one:

 Moreover, you can also use the rest of the general options, to further customize this widget.